Harris-Huntington/3813ICT_Assignment_Phase2/README.md

 - getgroups: gets all of the groups when requested
 - login: logs the user in when requested
 - setgrouptouser: gives the user a new group when one is created or added
+- uploadimg: handles uploading the image to the server

 ## Angular Architecture

 This Angular application makes good use of components.
 It has one for each page of the application, **login**, **create-user**, **home**, **group**, and **chat**, as well as using the top-level  **app.component** for the navbar and any leftover background.
 These components are routed to through different button presses and triggers throughout the application, making for a seamless transistion through the whole app.

 This Angular application also uses multiple services, the first called `sharedService`, that stores the `isLoggedIn` state which allows for the different routes to componenets to be guarded so that they can't be navigated to without the correct permissions.
 Second is the `socketService`.
 This manages the socket and chat implementation by allowing routes for initialising the socket as well as sending and recieving messages.
+There is an `imgUpload` service as well that handles the connections for uploading any images.
 Finally is the `dataService`, which provides for all of the connection between the REST API's provided through Node.js and mongodb.
 The Services are listed in more detail below.

-`[(ngModel)]` was also used in the input boxes to be able to take the data from them so that it can be used for log in/ sign up
+`[(ngModel)]` was also used in the input boxes to be able to take the data from them so that it can be used for log in/sign up

 **Services**
 - shared.service: general purpose service